 Coinbase History Review

 In June 2012, Brian Armstrong and Fred Ehrsam established one of the most renowned cryptocurrency exchanges in the world.
 With headquarters located in San Francisco, the US-based business operates under the regulations of the American financial authorities.
 Within several years, Coinbase grew its customer base to one million users, establishing a subsidiary GDAX.

-Recently, the company introduced a new sub-platform called Coinbase Pro.
+Coinbase has a sub-platform called Coinbase Pro.
 The regular exchange held simple transactions where clients bought and sold digital coins.
 The Coinbase Pro, however, works with trading only, which is the main foci of this review.